 Which factors lead to this fear (Scared Money)?

-- How big is your bankroll?
+- Size of your bankroll?

 The biggest problems for scared money players are